 Berkeley, Chicago, Princeton, or Stanford and 142 have won graduate fellowships (Hertz, DoD, NSF).
 One hundred and thirty-four participants now have the Ph.D. degree.

-In the twenty-two year existence of the AMS/MAA/SIAM Morgan prize for outstanding research by an undergraduate the Duluth program has had twelve winners (Manjul Bhargava, Daniel Biss, Joshua Green, Melanie Wood, Reid Barton, Jacob
+In the twenty-three year existence of the AMS-MAA-SIAM Morgan prize for outstanding research by an undergraduate the Duluth program has had thirteen winners (Manjul Bhargava, Daniel Biss, Joshua Green, Melanie Wood, Reid Barton, Jacob

-Fox, Daniel Kane, Nathan Kaplan, Aaron Pixton, Maria Monks, Levent Alpoge, and Amol Aggarwal) and eight of the eighteen who have received Honorable Mention
+Fox, Daniel Kane, Nathan Kaplan, Aaron Pixton, Maria Monks, Levent Alpoge, Amol Aggarwal, and Ashvin Swaminathan) and eight of the nineteen who have received Honorable Mention

 (Kiran Kedlaya, Lenny Ng, Aaron Archer, Samit Dasgupta, Maria Monks, Yufei Zhao, Hannah Alpert and Evan O'Dorney).